mjknj18/Financial-Data_Election-Result-Analyses/README.md

 ### Tasks

-1. Import financial profit & loss data.
+1. Import financial profit and loss data.
 2. Sort imported data by month.
 3. Create list of individual monthly profit and loss changes.
 4. Calculate net total amount of profits and losses.
 5. Calculate month-to-month change deltas in profits and losses.
 6. Calculate average monthly change in profits and losses.
-7. Calculate greatest monthly increase in profits and greatest monthly decrease in losses.
+7. Calculate month with greatest profit and month with greatest loss.
 8. Output results to terminal window and a text file.

 ### Results